ddadaal/ddadaal.me/contents/resume/en.md

 - Attended basic training by SAP about supply chain

 ## Nanjing University Microsoft Student Club<span class="right">July 2017-Present</span>
-### Undersecretary of Technology Department (2017-2018),President(2018-2019)
+### Undersecretary of Technology Department (2017-2018), President(2018-2019)
 - Manages and coordinates internal and external affairs, participate in planning and execution of activities
-- Organized a visit to Microsoft Suzhou by NJU, SEU, NUAA, NUST MSC, participate in planning and organization of 2017 Hackathon by NUAA MSC and 2018 Hackathon by NUST NSC.
+- Organized a visit to Microsoft Suzhou by NJU, SEU, NUAA, NUST MSC, participate in planning and organization of 2017 Hackathon by NUAA MSC and 2018 Hackathon by NUST NSC
 - NJUMSC was awarded with "Technology Contribution Award" by MSRA in 2018
-- Participated in and completed "Practice Space" program by MSRA, leader of NJU team.
+- Participated in and completed "Practice Space" program by MSRA, leader of NJU team
-- Participated in 2017 Microsoft Student Summer Camp.
+- Participated in 2017 Microsoft Student Summer Camp

 # Part of Recent Project Experiences

 ## VicBlog <span class="right">October 2016-Present</span>
 Personal project
-- Personal Blog with thoughts and experiences during study and practice，https://viccrubs.tk.
+- Personal Blog with thoughts and experiences during study and practice，https://viccrubs.me.
 - Changed from `Flask + VPS` to `ASP.NET Core + React + Azure App Service` to `Gatsby`.
 Currently a static website deployed on `GitHub Pages` with `Gatsby` site generator，CI/CD with `travis`.
 - Playground for fancy new technologies.
-Applied with technologies in their early stages like `ASP.NET Core`（1.0），`React`（0.14），`TypeScript`（2.1），`Ant Design`（1.x），`PWA` and more.
+Applied with technologies in their early stage like `ASP.NET Core`（1.0），`React`（0.14），`TypeScript`（2.1），`Ant Design`（1.x），`PWA` and more.

 ## ChainStore <span class="right">April 2018-Present</span>
-Plan of core system architecture, implementation of web application layer of core system and backend of demo application
+Plan of core system architecture, implementation of web application layer of core system and backend of demo application, speaker in final presentation for software
 - Distributed Storage System based on Blockchain.
 Communication with HTTP, network of multiple nodes and modified data recovery are supported in prototype system.
 - Participate in designing core architecture using `Java Spring Boot`.
 Implemented web application layer of core system using `Kotlin + Spring Boot` and Web backend of demo application (supply chain management system) using `C# + ASP.NET Core`.
 - **Third prize** in “Chain Valley（链谷杯）” National Blockchain Application Competition.
-- **National Second Prize and Eastern China Regional First Prize** in The Third National College Blockchain Competition.
+- **National Second Prize** and **Eastern China Regional First Prize** in The Third National College Blockchain Competition.

 ## A+Quant <span class="right">June-November, 2018</span>
-Core member of software team, backend architect, leader of web frontend team
+Core member of software team, backend architect, leader of web frontend team, speaker in final presentation for software
 - An Asset Allocation System Based on Artificial Intelligence
 - The only **First prize** in The 14th Citi Financial Innovation Application Competition held in 2018.
 - Team of 27 people, Leader of Web Frontend Team.
 Core member of software team.
 Designed backend (`Python Flask`) and web frontend (`React + TypeScript`) architecture.
 Implemented all common and complicated functions and some business functions in web frontend.